 On July 1, 2006, Canfor completed the separation of its pulp and paper business from its wood products business by transferring to Canfor Pulp LP its northern softwood kraft pulp and paper business, including its Northwood pulp mill, Intercontinental pulp mill and Prince George pulp and paper mill, together with associated management and employees.
 At that time, Canfor distributed a 20% indirect interest in Canfor Pulp LP to Canfor's shareholders and retained an 80% interest.
 On November 30, 2006, Canfor distributed a further 29.8% indirect interest in Canfor Pulp LP to its shareholders, retaining a 50.2% interest.
 Canfor Pulp LP now operates as a separate business from Canfor, with separate management, and in which all of the financing arranged by Canfor Pulp LP is without recourse to the Company.
-See "Business of Canfor - General Development".

-In connection with the spin-out, Canfor entered into a number of significant agreements with Canfor Pulp LP relating to the transfer of the pulp and paper business assets to Canfor Pulp LP, including: an Acquisition Agreement providing for the transfer of assets to, and the assumption of liabilities by, Canfor Pulp LP; an Exchange Agreement providing Canfor the right to exchange its Class B Exchangeable Limited Partnership Units in Canfor Pulp LP for Fund Units; and a Shareholders Agreement relating to, among other things, the appointment of directors and management of Canfor Pulp Holding Inc., the general partner of Canfor Pulp LP, the transfer of shares of the general partner and approval thresholds for certain corporate matters.
+In connection with the spin-out, Canfor entered into a number of significant agreements with Canfor Pulp LP relating to the transfer of the pulp and paper business assets to Canfor Pulp LP, including: an Acquisition Agreement providing for the transfer of assets to, and the assumption of liabilities by, Canfor Pulp LP; an Exchange Agreement providing Canfor the right to exchange its Class B Exchangeable Limited Partnership Units in Canfor Pulp LP for units of Canfor Pulp Income Fund (the "Fund"); and a Shareholders Agreement relating to, among other things, the appointment of directors and management of Canfor Pulp Holding Inc., the general partner of Canfor Pulp LP, the transfer of shares of the general partner and approval thresholds for certain corporate matters.
 For a detailed description of these agreements and certain other agreements relating to the spin-out, see the section entitled "The Spin-out - Transfer of the Pulp Business and Related Agreements" of the Company's Information Circular dated April 28, 2006, which is incorporated by reference herein.

-Under a plan of arrangement (the "Arrangement") approved by unitholders of Canfor Pulp LP in April, 2010, Canfor Pulp Income Fund (the "Fund") converted into a dividend paying public corporation named Canfor Pulp Products Inc. ("CPPI").
+Under a plan of arrangement (the 2010 "Arrangement") approved by unitholders of Canfor Pulp LP in April 2010, the fund converted into a dividend paying public corporation named Canfor Pulp Products Inc. ("CPPI").
 The conversion was completed effective January 1, 2011.
-Under the Arrangement, unitholders of the Fund received, for each unit of the Fund held, one common share of CPPI.
-As a result of the Arrangement certain of the agreements listed above were amended to reflect the fact that CPPI now owns directly the 49.8% interest in Canfor Pulp LP previously indirectly held by the Fund.
-The full text of these amended agreements can be found at www.sedar.com.
+Under the 2010 Arrangement, unitholders of the Fund received, for each unit of the Fund held, one common share of CPPI.
+As a result of the 2010 Arrangement certain of the agreements listed above were amended to reflect the fact that CPPI now owns directly the 49.8% interest in Canfor Pulp LP previously indirectly held by the Fund.
+The full text of these amended agreements relating to the Fund/CPPI can be found on SEDAR (System for Electronic Document Analysis and Retrieval) at www.sedar.com.